PRL-PRG/mutator/README.md

 - **Excluding code from mutation**: `exclude_files`, in-source `# mutator:ignore-*` directives, covr `# nocov` annotations, and `.covrignore`.
 - **Coverage-guided test selection** (`coverage_guided`, `coverage_backend`):
-  on by default, runs only the tests that cover each mutated line (testthat strategy; warns and runs the full suite otherwise).
+  on by default, runs only the tests that cover each mutated line (testthat and tinytest strategies; warns and runs the full suite under the generic installed-tests fallback).
 - **Precise mutant locations**: the optional `imputesrcref` package for narrower operator-mutant source ranges.
 - **Equivalent mutant detection** (`detectEqMutants`): configuring the